monsoonmaelstrom/book2/book2.md

 “We know you’re cheating,” Peter says.

-“Then figure out how to stop me,” I say with a grin.
+“Then figure out how to stop me,” I respond with a grin.

 “Oh, are we playing this game?”
 Alex asks from the next table over, suddenly interested.

 He typically cares as much about games of chance as I do, which is not at all.
-If there’s not some amount of skill, some level of *earned* bragging rights involved at the end, count us out.
+If there’s not some amount of skill, some level of *earned* bragging rights involved at the end, count us both out.
 But cheating turns dice from a game of chance into a game of skill.
 Really, sometimes cheating *does* improve a game.

 “You can’t beat me,” I tell him with a grin.